What Do We Know About the COVID-19 Omicron Variant?

 • Fully vaccinated people with a booster dose – 33.6%

-The sudden rise in cases has caused many hospitals and healthcare providers like Florida Medical Clinic to experience delays in care and long wait times.
+The sudden rise in cases has caused many hospitals and healthcare providers like Florida Medical Clinic Orlando Health to experience delays in care and long wait times.
 Because Omicron is so contagious, there are many healthcare professionals across the United States who are currently sick and unable to work.

 Your well-being remains our priority.
 Our teams are doing their best to accommodate each patient while providing safe in-person care.
 We ask for your patience and understanding during this difficult time.